 Advocacy & Planning

 If you’re an advocate for bike-peds, you will at some point engage with an elected leader at the local or state level.
-It is not only important to know your elected representatives, but to understand what their unique roles are if you are looking to make a change, whether it's to get a bike lane, amend a law, get funding for a transportation project, change a municipal code, or simply just want to know your elected leaders role in shaping policies related to your advocacy work...we're breaking it down for you here.
+It is not only important to know your elected representatives, but to understand what their unique roles are if you are looking to make a change, whether it's to get a bike lane, amend a law, get funding for a community transportation project, change a municipal code, or simply just want to know your elected leaders role in shaping policies related to your advocacy work...we're breaking it down for you here.

 Getting involved early in the planning process ensures projects are delivered effectively, efficiently and equitably.
 Federal laws mandates planners and project sponsors to schedule opportunities for public participation in the development of transportation plans that use federal funding.
 This section is going to help break down the basics of public involvement requirements, including Title VI of the Civil Rights Act.
 First, let’s break down public involvement and rights...